 As a senior editor at Possibility Media Group, Kathryn had over 30 interviews, book reviews, and articles published promoting artists, authors, and entrepreneurs in the Sacramento, CA area until leaving to establish her own editorial service for fiction manuscripts and memoirs.

 In addition to earning a bachelor of arts from University of Oregon and a master of arts from Pacific U, Kathryn has studied writing under multiple New York Times best selling authors, receiving certificates of completion for several advanced courses in fiction.
 Her mentors have included Terry Brooks, Dorothy Allison, Elizabeth George, John Saul, and Gail Tsukiyama.

 During her tenure at two private colleges, Kathryn taught numerous writing courses and was a Program Chair.
-She coordinated and ran the annual Northern Colorado Writer’s Top of the Mountain conference contest in 2016, and has been an ongoing judge for the Harvest Festival literary contest in Bend, OR, through their local Writers Guild.
-Kathryn was a reader/judge for the annual Pacific Northwest Writer’s conference contest from 2004-2014.
+She coordinated and ran the annual Northern Colorado Writer’s Top of the Mountain conference, and has been an ongoing judge for the Harvest Festival literary contest in Bend, OR, through the local Writers Guild.
+Kathryn was a reader/judge for the annual Pacific Northwest Writer’s conference contest for many years.

-Currently, she has developed and teaches three courses for the continuing ed program at her local college: Novel Writing: Fiction & Memoir, Editing Your Novel, and The Art of The Short Story.
-Kathryn lives on the high desert in Central Oregon.
+Currently, she creates and teaches courses for the Continuing Ed Program at Central Oregon Community College, including Novel Writing: Fiction & Memoir, The Art of The Short Story, How to Get Traditionally Published, Writing Powerful Prose, and Creating Memorable Characters.
+Kathryn lives on the High Desert in Central Oregon.
 When not teaching writing or penning her next novel, she is nurturing friends and family, and enjoying nature.